roots — Compute polynomial roots from coefficient vectors with MATLAB-compatible ordering and complex output behavior.

-roots(p) returns the zeros of the polynomial whose coefficients are stored in p, with coefficients ordered from the highest power of x to the constant term.
-The result is always a column vector whose entries may be complex.
+roots(p) returns the zeros of the polynomial whose coefficients are listed in p from highest to lowest degree.
+Results are returned as a column vector and may be complex, following MATLAB-compatible companion-matrix semantics.

 - Leading zeros in the coefficient vector are discarded before solving.
 If all coefficients are zero, the result is an empty column vector.